 It’s so important to deal with storylines such as this in a careful and considered way and I really think that EastEnders and Danny Dyer achieved this.
 I also think that it was important to show a character such as Mick (a strong man who seems to have it all) hit rock bottom and reach out for help.

 This episode was executed perfectly and I sincerely hope that it helped somebody, somewhere.
+Lots have people have been actively trying to boost their mental health of late, but sometimes things do spiral.

 If you need help